HelloMoon-1/Sug-AS-PLUS/README.md

-# SUG Survival Assistant PLUS
+# Survival Assistant PLUS

-SUG Survival Assistant PLUS is a client-side Fabric utility mod for Minecraft 26.1.2.
+Survival Assistant PLUS is a client-side Fabric utility mod for Minecraft 26.1.2.
 It ports and preserves the original assistant features while updating the project to the current Fabric, Yarn, malilib, and Mod Menu stack.

 ## Features